 The Winkbed Plus comes in a single firmness (7 out of 10) with a slightly firm feel.
 It can support up to 450 lbs. per side (900 lbs total).

-The combination of durable construction and tailored support makes the WinkBed Plus a reliable choice for heavier sleepers seeking back pain relief.
+The combination of durable construction and tailored support makes the Winkbed Plus a reliable choice for heavier people seeking back pain relief.
 Its zoned support system and a layer of latex provide targeted pressure relief and contouring in key areas like the lower back and hips.
 In addition, the Winkbed Plus is tuned with denser foams, firmer coils, and a thicker comfort layer, all of which improve support for heavier bodies.

 Click here to read our full Winkbed Plus review.